 So, in 1991, the library was relocated from the third floor of Murphy Center to the first floor.
 The space converted was formerly occupied by a small gymnasium and the old Book Store as well as first floor offices.
 The space of the third floor library was to be used for classrooms and offices.

-In February, 1991, the library was moved.
-The library books on third floor were packed in courier boxes and placed on the first floor shelves by students and staff.
+In February 1991, the library was moved.
+The library books on third floor were backed in courier boxes and placed on the first floor shelves by students and staff.

 Some of the features in the "new" library included: